Aeroflot Flight 244: Aftermath

+Related events

+The 1973 Soviet film "Абитуриентка" (High School Graduate) recounted the hijacking; an An-24B used during filming later crashed in 1979 while operating as Aeroflot Flight 7502.

 In 2002, Algirdas (now known as Albert Victor White) was convicted in Santa Monica of murdering his 77-year-old father Pranas (by then known as Frank White) during a family argument.
 He was sentenced to 16 years to life in prison for second degree murder with a deadly weapon.

-After the hijacking, flight number 244 was still in use, even after the Dissolution of the Soviet Union in 1991.
+After the hijacking, flight number 244 was still in use, even after the dissolution of the Soviet Union in 1991.
 The current flight departs from Moscow to Mahé, Seychelles.